Elflanded/cogs.py/README.md

 # cogs.py

-Basic discord.py repository to help you get started with cogs!
+This is a repository for discord.py beginners, this will help you understand how cogs work, how to use them, and hopefully teach you how to create you first command!

 # Instructions